unstoppabledomains/dev-docs/reseller/index.md

 ---
-title: Register As a Reseller
+title: Register as a Reseller
 description: This page describes the process for creating an account and applying to become an authorized reseller for Unstoppable Domains.
 Payment settings can then be configured in the UD Reseller Dashboard.
 ---

-# Register As Reseller
+# Register as a Reseller

 :::warning
 The Reseller API feature only support domains and wallets on the Polygon L2 network.
 See the [Polygon Developer Integration Guide](../polygon/polygon-migration-guide.md) to get started.